-I’m not strictly a Laravel developer and am not a fan of any framework being put before the work developer.
+I’m not strictly a Laravel developer and am not a fan of any framework being put before the word developer.
 If there is a better tool for the job (including no tool) I use what fits for the project.
 I don’t use PHP and Laravel to solve every problem.

 Prior to 2018 I was a fan of the Zend Framework which I started using 2009, before that was the time of self-built frameworks/libraries.

-Everyone has their own library prior to the great framework era.
+Everyone had their own library prior to the great framework era.
 Mine was created, improved, and tweaked over a period of ten years.
 As I worked on more varied projects the scope of my own framework increased to include eCommerce.